 Presented in honor of John W. Fritsch ’49, this plaque is given to an 11th grade cadet who exemplifies honor, good discipline, academic excellence, and service to the Academy.

 Our cadets compete in Armed Regulation Drill, Unarmed Regulation Drill, Armed Color Guard, Unarmed Color Guard, Armed Exhibition and Unarmed Exhibition.
-The MMA Fusileers Drill Team was the champion of the Association of Military Colleges & Schools of the United States 2019 and 2020 Annual Drill Competitions.
+The MMA Fusileers Drill Team has earned national titles in 2019, 2020, 2022, and 2023.